LocalEpi/LEMMA/index.md

 # LEMMA
 LEMMA (Local Epidemic Modeling for Management &amp; Action) is designed to provide regional (e.g. city or county-level) projections of the SARS-CoV-2 (COVID-19) epidemic under various scenarios.
 Daily projections with uncertainty bounds are made for hospitalizations, ICU use, ventilator use, active cases, and total cases.
 As detailed below, LEMMA allows for a range of user-specified parameterizations (including on the model structure) and is fit using case series data of COVID-19 hospitalizations.

+As of LEMMA 2.0, vaccine and variant modeling is now supported.
+Documentation for these new features will be updated by Friday March 26.

 ## Contributors
 LEMMA is a collaborative effort between experts in Medicine, Public Health, and Data Science, including but not limited to